Dear Ms. Vicki,

 My suggestion would be for you to talk to your parents like a 20-year-old grown woman.
-It's only normal at your age that you are cultivating a relationship and wanting more intimacy.
-Sometimes it's hard for parents to see their children as sexually mature individuals.
+It's only normal at your age to cultivate a relationship and want more intimacy.
+Sometimes, it's hard for parents to see their children as sexually mature individuals.

 I'm sure you will just make up some story about how you are spending the night with a girlfriend and you fell asleep on her sofa, right?
 Yep, there are women around the world who remember telling those same stories, LOL.